csci3100-cuhk/csci3100-cuhk-2026spring-hw05-re-test-hw-tdd-rspec/README.md

 in a directory named `coverage/`.
 SimpleCov can intelligently merge the results, so running the tests for Rspec does not overwrite the coverage results from SimpleCov and vice versa.
 Verify that coverage reporting is working.

-1. When you're satisfied that the tests and coverage reporting work locally, commit and push all your changes, then head over to `travis-ci.org`.
-You should see that a build (continuous integration run) has begun; since there are no tests yet, it should run very quickly.
-In particular, inspect the output to make sure the process of collecting test coverage results and sending them to CodeClimate was successful.

 1. Finally, check CodeClimate for the results of analyzing both code quality and test coverage on your app.
 For test coverage, you can click on the name of any file in CodeClimate, then click the Code tab, then check the